• Skip to primary navigation

 Simple Car Fused Tail Lamp Indicator Circuit

-It uses a unique circuit component called as a resistor to find out if the lights are getting sufficient power.
+It uses one common part called resistor to know if light are getting enough power.

-If a light goes OUT the circuit will signal a problem.
+If light goes OFF the circuit gives an alarm to show problem.

 What is a Car Fused Tail Lamp Indicator Circuit: